 Driving/ Parking Privileges

 Parking on school property is a student privilege that may be revoked as a result of a violation of the parking rules and/or attendance policy.
 Students are required to register their vehicles with the administration, purchase a parking permit for $15.00 and park only in the designated student parking lot each day according to the parking rules.
 Parking permits must be displayed, with the number facing outward, on the rearview mirror of the car.
-Student who violate the parking rules at BHS will lose their driving privileges for 2 weeks for the first offense.
+A student who violates the parking rules at BHS will lose their driving privileges for 2 weeks for the first offense.
 Subsequent offenses of the parking rules may result in the revocation of the privilege to park on school grounds.
 Parking permits will be distributed to seniors and juniors on a first come, first served basis.

 Students first day is Tuesday, September 5.
 The first week will have a series of extended homerooms to accommodate for class assemblies and other administrative tasks we need to complete with students.
 Our rotation schedule will not start until Monday, September 11.
 Please be aware, that like last year, approximately once per month we have a common planning day for BHS Staff.
-These das are noted as CP days.
+These days are noted as CP days.
 On CP days School will open at the normal time and buses will run on a regular schedule, but homeroom will not start until 8:05 a.m.
 If your son/daughter comes to school prior to 8:00 a.m., they can report to the library or cafeteria.
 As a reminder, breakfast will be served and the fitness center can be available for student use.

 Please mark your calendars now for our annual back to school night on Thursday, September 14, from 6:30-8:30 p.m.
 This is an important night to meet your son/daughter's teachers, learn about their classroom expectations, and to speak with them about the best ways to establish communication this year.
 Freshman parents are invited to arrive at 6:00 p.m. for a brief orientation to BHS and the opportunity for a question and answer session with administrators.